sirpengi/InstantPalgrave/README.md

 * Second: go to https://developer.spotify.com
 * Third: tap Dashboard then Sign In
 * Fourth: create an app, set the redirect_uri to https://kaiete.uk/InstantPalgrave/spotify/done
-* Fifth: put credentials into settings.ini
+* Fifth: put credentials into settings.ini (these will never be shared with anyone else, ever.
+Never enter your Spotify password here.)
 * Sixth: launch Palgrave and say \`enable music\`
 * Palgrave will guide you through the steps.
+*Deezer support coming soon.*

 If you are using "what's the weather":
 * First: go to settings.ini and set `city` to your city.